channable/icepeak/docs/IcepeakProtocol.md

 There are 2 ways to receive data from an Icepeak server.
 The first is with a direct GET command over the HTTP protocol.
 An example of such a call would be `GET http://localhost:3000/path/to/channel`.
 This would result in the information that is stored under the `path/to/channel` object, if any.
-The result would be a JSON object with all keys.
+The result would be a JSON value.

 The other way to receive data is with a GET call that is upgraded to a WebSocket.
 As long as the connection remains open, Icepeak will send updates whenever a value changes on